mac-comp240/activities_1-data/4-integers/README.md

 ```

-You can also change the loop to do one few value, then print the last one
+You can also change the loop to do one fewer value, then print the last one
 outside of the loop.